amperity/amperity-docs/amperity_reference/source/bridge.rst

        * Primary keys are not assigned.
        * Semantic tags are not applied.

-       .. tip:: Use a custom database table to assign primary keys, apply semantic tags, and shape data within shared tables to support any of your Amperity workflows.
+       .. tip:: Use a custom domain table to assign primary keys, apply semantic tags, and shape data within shared tables to support any of your Amperity workflows.

        When finished, click **Save and sync**.
 This will start a workflow that synchronizes data from Databricks to Amperity and will create the mapped domain table names.